Compagnie Générale Transatlantique: Technological evolution

 The company also kept pace with innovations affecting passenger comfort.
 In 1882, SS La Normandie was the first ship of the company to be equipped with electric light, replacing the dangerous kerosene lamps.
 SS La Provence was the first ship of the company to be equipped with wireless telegraphy (six years after SS Kaiser Wilhelm der Grosse, the first liner to be equipped with this technology).
 This technology was, at the time, seen as a gadget intended for wealthy passengers, and not as a security tool.
 In particular, it made it possible to publish an onboard newspaper communicating news from the outside world.

 Finally, the company innovated little by little in the field of safety at sea.
-The SS France of 1912 was the first large liner of the company to be equipped with enough lifeboats for all its passengers, only one week after the sinking of RMS Titanic.
-In 1935, Normandie was for its part particularly secure from danger of onboard fire, which affected several large ships and became the main danger at sea.
+SS France of 1912 was the first large liner of the company to be equipped with enough lifeboats for all its passengers, only one week after the sinking of RMS Titanic.
+In 1935, the Normandie was for its part particularly secure from danger of onboard fire, which affected several large ships and became the main danger at sea.
 The safety of passengers during the crossing was also ensured, with a gradual improvement of the onboard medical area.
 In 1965, SS France became the first liner to transmit by satellite the electrocardiogram results of one of its passengers, allowing a surgery to be conducted at sea in collaboration with European and American teams.